 Applicants may be eligible for a loan amount increase up to 20 percent of their physical damages, as

-room or storm shelter, sump pump, French drain, or retaining wall to help protect property and
+or storm shelter, sump pump, French drain, or retaining wall to help protect property and occupants

-and 1.625 percent for homeowners and renters, with terms up to 30 years.
-Loan amounts and terms
+percent for homeowners and renters, with terms up to 30 years.
+Loan amounts and terms are set by

-emailing DisasterCustomerService@sba.gov.
-Loan applications can also be downloaded at
+DisasterCustomerService@sba.gov.
+Loan applications may be downloaded at sba.gov/disaster

-sba.gov/disaster.
-Completed applications should be mailed to: U.S. Small Business Administration,
+Completed applications should be returned to the center or mailed to: U.S. Small Business